A Discrete Proof of The General Jordan-Schoenflies Theorem: Local Flatness of Manifolds in Discrete Space

 \section{Local Flatness of Manifolds in Discrete Space}

-We have explained the intuitive meaning of a collar of a curve: there is a neighborhood (of the curve) that does not intersect itself.
+We have explained the intuitive meaning of a collar of a continuous curve: there is a neighborhood (of the curve) that does not intersect itself.
 The boundary of the collar has a unique distance to the curve, called graph distance or cell distance.
 In this section, we define the local flatness of a curve or a manifold in the discrete case.

-A discrete curve or a curve in discrete space is usually represented as a path of vertices where each adjacent pair form an edge.
+A discrete curve or a curve in discrete space is usually represented as a path of vertices where each adjacent pair forms an edge.
 See Section 2.
 The collar of a discrete curve is a 2-dimensional manifold.
-In Fig. 2 (a), we present a collar of a discrete curve, but in Fig. 2 (b), the boundary of the collar intersects at a vertex.
-The latter is not a valid collar.
+In Fig.\ 2 (a), we present a collar of a discrete curve, but in Fig.\ 2 (b), the boundary of the collar intersects at a vertex, which means that the latter is not a valid collar.